 Want to take a deeper dive into how to name your LLC?
 Let us help you search Wyoming records to see if your desired name is being used by another business entity in the state.
 You can also check the Wyoming Secretary of State’s database to search for business names that are already in use.

 While not a legal requirement, you might want to make sure that your chosen business name is available as a domain name before you take the next step.
 After all, being available online is a big part of running a successful business.
 Plus, it’ll be easier for people to remember and interact with your business if the website and company names match.
-We can help you take care of this with our domain name search and domain name registration service.
+We can help you take care of this with our business name search and domain name registration service.
 We can even help you set up your website.

 Even if the name you want to use appears to be available after you’ve searched the Secretary of State’s database, there’s no guarantee that someone hasn’t already trademarked it at the state or federal level.
 While there’s no central place to check for all trademarks (some businesses even consult with trademark-specialized lawyers), you can take some measures yourself.